HangarMC/Hangar/README.md

 * Java 17 or higher.
 * [Yarn]
 ### Setting up
-To get the project running locally you need to follow a few steps:
+To get the project running locally, you need to follow a few steps:
-1. To get the dummy database up and running move to the docker folder `cd docker` then run `docker-compose -f dev-db.yml up -d` (`-d` as an optional parameter to run the containers in the background).
+1. To get the dummy database up and running, move to the docker folder `cd docker` then run `docker-compose -f dev-db.yml up -d` (`-d` as an optional parameter to run the containers in the background).
-   Alternatively if you are using IntelliJ you can press the green arrow in the `docker/dev-db.yml` file.
+   Alternatively, if you are using IntelliJ you can press the green arrow in the `docker/dev-db.yml` file.
 2. Run the Spring Boot application.
 You can do it in the CLI with `mvn spring-boot:run` or if you're using IntelliJ, it's included in the run configurations.
 3. Move to the `frontend` directory: `cd ../frontend`.
 In that directory, run `pnpm install`.
 This will install all the needed Node modules.
 5. After the installation, run `pnpm run dev` in the frontend directory to initiate the build and launch.
 Changes you do to the frontend will be reloaded automatically.